 The state of marriage

 Until 2003, same-sex marriage was banned in all 50 states.
 But a lot has changed in the last decade.
-Seventeen states now allow same-sex marriage, either through legislative action or voter referendum.
-After the U.S. Supreme Court overturned the federal Defense of Marriage Act in 2013, judges in six states have struck down statues upholding traditional marriage.
-More judges likely will follow suit, and the question of whether states can determine what constitutes marriage within their borders will eventually be decided by the nation’s highest court.
+Eighteen states now allow same-sex marriage, either through legislative action or voter referendum.
+After the U.S. Supreme Court overturned the federal Defense of Marriage Act in 2013, judges in 17 states have struck down statutes upholding traditional marriage.
+Cases challenging traditional marriage laws have been filed in all states that ban same-sex marriage.
+The question of whether states can determine what constitutes marriage within their borders will eventually be decided by the nation’s highest court.

 The map below shows the state of marriage in each state, with more details about each one listed below.